-The class shall be represented in court by a class representative nominated by the court in the decision where the court grants approval to hear the action.
+The class shall be represented in court by a class representative.
+The class representative is nominated by the court in the decision where the court grants approval to hear the action.
 The representative shall keep the class members informed of the handling of the action.
-The representative is liable for costs awarded to the opposite party but can claim reimbursement from the class members individually in opt-in actions where liability for adverse costs was made a condition for registration as a class member.
-As a general rule, in addition to the class representative, the class is required to be legally represented by counsel, who shall be an advocate.
+The representative can be held liable for adverse cost.
+The representative can only claim reimbursement from the class members individually in opt-in actions where liability for adverse costs was made a condition for the registration as a class member.
+As a general rule, in addition to the class representative, the class is required to be represented by counsel, who shall be an advocate.

 iv Damages and costs

 When the class action rules were adopted, it was emphasised that it was not the intention to make any changes to the substantive law (tort, contractual liability, etc.).
 This means that the same rules with respect to burden of proof, documentation for economic loss, etc., will apply in a class action, and damages will be awarded based on each member's individual loss.
 However, in a class action involving a significant number of members, a certain standardisation may take place in practice.
 Under Norwegian law, the concept of aggregate damages does not, however, exist.
 This means that the court cannot award monetary damages at a class-wide level based on the total monetary damage caused by the defendant's wrongdoing.
 Against this background, it is probably not a coincidence that the only successful opt-out action (the Consumer Council's case against DNB) was within the financial service or asset management sector where the damages (percentage of overcharge, etc.) are rather uniform and can be put forward as an overcharge or price reduction claim.

 With respect to costs for legal fees, etc., Norwegian law is based on the loser-pays principle (i.e., the successful party in a class action will be entitled to recover its cost from the losing party, provided that the court finds that the costs incurred have been necessary and proportional to the importance of the case).
 These rules also apply to class actions.
 For class actions, Section 35-13(1) also provides that the court shall determine the class representative's and the legal counsel's fees and coverage of expenses.